netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   * *Enable on customers choice*: The customer decides in the checkout if the service should be booked.
   * *No*: The service will not be booked.

+  The recipient's email address is only transmitted to DHL when parcel announcement is booked.
+When the service is disabled, no email data is sent to DHL (see also `Data protection`_).

 * *Enable delivery day*: The customer chooses a specific day on which the shipment should arrive.
 The available days are displayed dynamically, depending on the recipient's address.